ap439111/Disaster-Response-Project/README.md

           i. templates: this folder contains two html files go.html and master.html to run the web app ii. run.py:  python script can be used to launch the Flask web app to classify disaster messages

+  4. pictures

+        This folder contains screenshots of the main results.

 <a name="results"></a>
 ## Results